shubhamrb/Air_Traffic_Control_Model/README.md

   IMPORTANT
 ==============

-due to greter size apt.dat file is not uploaded here so please download it from https://drive.google.com/open?id=1PyTMTmLbYk71GMJ4_JzM5wLmdb-qzs8j   and move it into resources/x-plane/ folder.
+Due to greater size apt.dat file is not uploaded here so please download it from https://drive.google.com/open?id=1PyTMTmLbYk71GMJ4_JzM5wLmdb-qzs8j   and move it into resources/x-plane/ folder.